ADVANTICS/documentation/products/adb-pc-dc01/docs/electrical_specs.md

 - At 855 V, the system transitions to QS mode.
 - In QS mode, Port B can source or sink up to 110 A between 855 V and 1500 V.

-Depending on the application’s operating range, a transition between modes may not occur (see Figure A).
+Depending on the application’s operating range, a transition between modes may not occur (see Figure 7).

 Because of the hysteresis-controlled switchover, the power curves of the ADB-PC-DC01 vary with startup condition.
 Representative curves for VA=750, 850 V, and 950 V are shown in the figures below.
 These plots define the maximum achievable module power for a given startup condition, VA, and VB.